l50/goutils/dev/lint/README.md

 **Parameters:**

-timeout (optional): An integer specifying the timeout duration.
+timeout (optional): An integer specifying the timeout duration in seconds.

 **Returns:**